Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Hilbert Space Fragmentation and Krylov Subspaces

-Several examples of Hilbert space fragmentation that do not involve dipole moment conserving models have been studied in the literature.
-A simple example is the $t-J_z$ model in one dimension, which appears in the large-$U$ limit of the Hubbard model~\cite{zhang1997tJz, batista2000tJz}.
-The model describes the nearest-neighboring hopping of spin-1/2 fermions on a chain, within the constrained Hilbert space that forbids a double occupancy of sites.
-Denoting the two types of fermions by $\uparrow$ and $\downarrow$ and vacant sites by $0$, the Hamiltonian only allows the transitions $\ket{\uparrow 0} \leftrightarrow \ket{0 \uparrow}$ and $\ket{\downarrow 0} \leftrightarrow \ket{0 \downarrow}$, apart from a nearest-neighbor $S_z-S_z$ ``electrostatic" interaction.
-Given these transitions, it is easy to show that the $t-J_z$ model is fragmented in one dimension.
-Since an $\uparrow$ cannot cross over a $\downarrow$ and vice-versa, the full pattern of fermion spins along the chain is conserved~\cite{rakovszky2019statistical}, resulting in exponentially many dynamically disconnected Krylov subspaces appear within quantum number sectors labelled by the total numbers of $\uparrow$ and $\downarrow$ fermions, the two $U(1)$ symmetries of the system.
-A similar example of fragmentation occurs in the $t-V$ model in the strong coupling regime, which is illustrated in Ref.~\cite{detomasi2019dynamics}.
-Notable examples of fragmentation typically appear in the presence of hard constraints that naturally arise in effective Hamiltonians obtained by a truncation of the Schrieffer-Wolff transformation~\cite{bravyi2011SW} in the presence of a large parameter, e.g. the dipole-conserving models in the presence of a large electric field.
-Other such examples include certain one-dimensional models with strict confinement~\cite{yang2019hilbertspace, chen2021emergent, bastianello2021fragmentation}, where the Hamiltonian restricted to a Krylov subspace was shown to be the integrable XXZ model, or in models within the Fibonacci Hilbert space of the Rydberg blockade~\cite{mukherjee2021minimal}.
-Examples of fragmentation are also known to occur in the presence of frustration~\cite{lee2020frustrationinduced, hahn2021information} or dipolar interactions~\cite{li2021hilbert}, in certain one-dimensional models introduced in earlier literature in different contexts have been shown to exhibit fragmentation, including the Fredkin, Motzkin, and Pair-Flip models~\cite{langlett2021hilbert, richter2021anomalous, moudgalya2021hilbert}, and in certain integrable models such as the folded XXZ model~\cite{pozsgay2021integrable} or Temperley-Lieb spin chains~\cite{moudgalya2021hilbert}.
-While most examples of fragmentation are in the product state basis, Ref.~\cite{moudgalya2021hilbert} recently showed that one-dimensional models based on the Temperley-Lieb algebra, including the spin-1 biquadratic spin chains, are fragmented in an entangled basis constructed using spin singlets.
-However, the features and consequences of fragmentation differ from model to model, and so far there is no universally accepted defining feature of fragmentation (see Ref.~\cite{moudgalya2021hilbert} for a proposed definition).
-Three common features of systems exhibiting fragmentation are: (i) Multiple types of Krylov subspaces where all parts of the system are ``active", (ii) Exponentially many product states that are completely frozen, (iii) Frozen regions that lead to blockades in the system that effectively disconnect regions of the system.
+We now comment on a few general features that occur in fragmented systems.
+However, note that the nature and consequences of fragmentation differ from model to model, and so far there is no universally accepted defining feature of fragmentation (see Ref.~\cite{moudgalya2021hilbert} for a proposed definition).
+Three common features of systems exhibiting fragmentation are: (i) Multiple types of Krylov subspaces where all parts of the system are ``active", (ii) Exponentially many product states that are completely frozen, (iii) Frozen regions that lead to blockades in the system that effectively disconnect ``active" regions of the system.
 As discussed in Sec.~\ref{subsec:dipoleconservation}, the dipole-conserving systems possess all three features.
 Other examples of fragmentation in the literature typically possess some of these features, although not necessarily all of them.
 For example, several models discussed in the previous paragraph, including the $t-J_z$ model, do not possess feature (iii), i.e., it is not possible to construct frozen regions that disconnect regions of the system.
 On the other hand, the PXP model discussed in Sec.~\ref{subsec:PXPmodels}, from the point of view of the full spin-1/2 Hilbert space, can possess nearest-neighboring excitations $\ket{\cdots \uparrow \uparrow \cdots}$ that are examples of ``frozen regions" unaffected by the action of the Hamiltonian of Eq.~(\ref{eq:PXPdefn}).
 These frozen regions dynamically disconnect different parts of the system, leading to exponentially many Krylov subspaces;\footnote{The experimentally relevant Krylov subspace among these is the Fibonacci Hilbert space, the one without any nearest-neighbor excitations, which is the focus of studies on the PXP model~\cite{SerbynReview}.} hence the PXP model is a trivial example of fragmentation that only possesses feature (iii).